-Our results show that dilated ostial PVs were more in ACPE, and it is useful for distinguishing ACPE from CAP in elderly patients.
-Edema, high BNP level and bilateral pleural effusion were helpfully ruled in ACPE, whereas cough, appetite loss and inflammatory marker level were helpfully ruled in CAP.
+Our results show that dilated ostial PVs were more common in ACPE, which is useful for distinguishing ACPE from CAP in elderly patients.
+Edema, high BNP level, and bilateral pleural effusion were helpful in ruling in ACPE, whereas cough, appetite loss, and inflammatory marker level were helpful in ruling in CAP.